Robert Kerman

-Robert Charles Kerman (December 16, 1947 – December 27, 2018), also known as R. Bolla, was an American actor who had a noted pornographic acting career during what is considered to be the "golden age" period of the porn film industry during the mid-1970s to the early/mid-1980s.
-As R. Bolla (or Richard Bolla, a pun on slang terms for penis and testicles), he appeared in well over 100 pornographic films, most famously Debbie Does Dallas (1978).
-He was one of few adult performers to have an appreciable mainstream acting career, with his most widely known leading role being Professor Harold Monroe in the controversial horror film Cannibal Holocaust (1980).
+Robert Charles Kerman (December 16, 1947 – December 27, 2018), also known as R. Bolla, was an American actor who had a pornographic acting career during what is considered to be the "golden age" period of the porn film industry during the mid-1970s to the early/mid-1980s.
+As R. Bolla (named after a box of Bolla wine he was overlooking while being asked for a stage name), he appeared in well over 100 pornographic films, most famously Debbie Does Dallas (1978).
+He was one of few adult performers to have an appreciable mainstream acting career, with a leading role as Professor Harold Monroe in the controversial horror film Cannibal Holocaust (1980).

 Early life

-Born in the Brooklyn borough of New York City, New York, he grew up in a middle-class Italian neighborhood of Bensonhurst.
+Born to a Jewish family in the Brooklyn borough of New York City, New York, he grew up in a middle-class Italian neighborhood of Bensonhurst.
 Kerman graduated from Brooklyn College in 1970.
 While in college, he began his acting career and appeared in numerous Off-Broadway plays.
 Later he also studied acting at the American Academy of Dramatic Arts.

 Adult film career

 Kerman's onscreen sex appearances began with director Roberta Findlay's Anyone But My Husband.
+His name was abbreviated from Richard Bolla to R. Bolla after being called "Dick" by his peers, which annoyed him.
 He became one of the most prolific male stars of the Golden Age of Porn.
 Unlike many of his adult-industry peers, Kerman bitterly regretted his participation in the adult film industry, especially being in the film Debbie Does Dallas, which he felt ruined any prospect of him attaining mainstream acting success.
 He stated: "In retrospect I'm really sorry that I did it, because I probably ruined the best years of my life as an actor."
 He was inducted into the AVN Hall of Fame in 1998.
 He performed in 230 films.

 Film career

 Although his professional career began in adult films, Kerman was a trained actor who played minor parts in such mainstream productions such as The Goodbye Girl (1977) and Concorde Affaire '79.
 In the 1980s, he starred in several Italian horror films, including Ruggero Deodato's Cannibal Holocaust, and Umberto Lenzi's cannibal films Mangiati Vivi and Cannibal Ferox.
 Still, he remained active in pornography throughout the first half of the decade, with roles including Lawyer Quim in Liquid A$$ets (1982), and Fritz von Holenwohl in the Henri Pachard directed Public Affairs (1984).
-In 1985, attempting to work solely in mainstream productions, he obtained a Hollywood agent and went on to play supporting roles in television series such as Hill Street Blues and Simon & Simon, In 1987 he appeared in the film No Way Out.
+In 1985, attempting to work solely in mainstream productions, he obtained a Hollywood agent and went on to play supporting roles in television series such as Hill Street Blues and Simon & Simon.
+In 1987 he appeared in the film No Way Out.
 However, he also continued to appear in pornographic cinema and was dropped by his agent.
 Unable to find work and feeling betrayed, he slid into years of depression and substance abuse.